The Staff of Highland Presbyterian Church

 Pastor Richard Paul Kinney

 Richard Paul Kinney is the pastor of Highland Presbyterian Church.
-He moved with his family to New Castle in the fall of 2011, and during his nearly eight years as our pastor, the church has enjoyed modest growth, renewed unity, worship vitality, and a strong commitment to the Scripture.
+He moved with his family to New Castle in the fall of 2011, and during his nearly ten years as our pastor, the church has enjoyed modest growth, renewed unity, worship vitality, and a strong commitment to the Scripture.

 He enjoys memorizing large sections of the Bible, studying the Bible in its historical context, and then explaining the Bible in a way that is engaging and relevant to everyday life today.
 He desires to see people loving, learning, and living the Bible.